darrenjw/logreg/DraftPosts/Part6HMC.md

         return mhk(key1, x)[jnp.array(range(d))]
     return kern
 ```
 There is something a little bit strange about this implementation, since the proposal for the M-H move is deterministic, the function `rprop` just ignores the RNG key that is passed to it.
 We could tidy this up by making a M-H function especially for deterministic proposals.
-We won't persue this here, but this issue will crop up again later in some of the other functional languages.
+We won't pursue this here, but this issue will crop up again later in some of the other functional languages.

 See the [full runnable script](https://github.com/darrenjw/logreg/blob/main/Python/fit-jax-hmc.py) for further details.